Skip to content

 • Series: Each brand has one or more series.
 Each series describes a season of the brand.

 • Episodes: Each series has one or more episodes.
-Each episode is also referred to as a title in the BeBanjo catalogue.
+Each episode is also referred to as a title in the Mediagenix On-Demand catalogue.

 • Assets: Each title has one or more assets.
 Each asset describes an editorial version of the title.
 For instance you might have an “Explicit language” asset and a “Clean language” asset for the same title.